 These headphones are wired and do not have a wireless range.

 The MDR-XB50, like most wired headsets, have negligible latency (see our recommendations for the best wired headphones).
 They are a suitable option for gaming and watching movies, but they are limited by the relatively short range of their audio cable.

 The Sony MDR-XB50AP are a decently versatile wired in-ear.
 They do not have the best sound quality and may a bit too bass-heavy for critical listening.
 But on the upside, they block enough noise to be suitable for commuting and they will easily fit into your pockets so you can have them on you at all times.
 They're also sufficiently stable for sports and working out although they won't be as good as some of the competing in-ear models below.
-See our recommendations for the best earbuds and in-ears, the best earbuds for sound and the best cheap earbuds.
+See our recommendations for the best earbuds and in-ears, the best earbuds under $50, and the best cheap earbuds.